Genivia/ugrep/README.md

   code** and does not include any GNU or BSD grep open source code.  **ugrep** uses the RE/flex open source library.

-- **ugrep is evolving** and more features will be added.
+- **ugrep is evolving!**  We added lots of useful features and made significant speed improvements.
+This effort continuous.
 You can help!
 We love your feedback (issues) and contributions (pull requests) ❤️ For example, what patterns do you use to search source code?
 Please contribute and share!

 Speed